raspberrypi/skygate/README.md

 Note that the SPI settings have been moved to "Interfacing Options" in the latest Raspbian update.

-Allow the serial port to be used with:
+f you are using a GPS HAT, then allow the serial port to be used with:

 sudo systemctl mask serial-getty@ttyAMA0.service